 This enables schools to support children and parents better.
-The school may be entitled to more funding and also they can get help from the Inclusion and Diversity Service (IDS).
-IDS are set up specifically to help schools, parents and pupils work together to support the needs of a newcomer pupil.
+The school may be entitled to more funding and also they can get help from the Intercultural Education Service (IES).
+IES are set up specifically to help schools, parents and pupils work together to support the needs of a newcomer pupil.

 How do schools decide if a child is a newcomer?

 Schools must ensure that the pupils meet certain criteria.
 If they do, schools may record them as a newcomer on their annual school census.
 Schools are responsible each year for checking if a pupil still meets the newcomer criteria.
 Each year the child's progress will be improving as they learn a new language and fully integrate into the education system and the term newcomer may no longer be appropriate.